IoT: A smart edge device looks for contacts

 “The Thing Description significantly reduces the outlay necessary for IoT configurations,” says Käbisch.
 “It allows us to develop apps that can adapt to the different language standards of Things, which also makes them reusable.
 Exactly how much we save on configuration depends on the particular case, but we’re expecting reductions of up to 90 percent.”

 The W3C’s work doesn’t end with the Thing Description.
 Far from it.
-The consortium has also set ambitious goals for 2020, with a focus on Thing Description templates, discovery, and security, so that in the future, the Internet of Things can become just as convenient as websites on the Internet.
+The consortium has also set ambitious goals for the future, with a focus on Thing Description templates, discovery, and security, so that in the future, the Internet of Things can become just as convenient as websites on the Internet.

 Aenne Barnard June 2020